jstoxrocky/freelinreg/README.md

 STEP 4: Donation
 **********************************************************************************************************************

-If you like this product, don't forget to donate!!
+If you like this product, please donate!
+I am unemployed!